haixiangyan/facebook-ui/README.md

 A UI library for Facebook, built with React.

+For now, there is a documentation website: https://haixiang6123.github.io/facebook-ui/#/.
+But still, more works need to be done.

 **This UI Library is still under development, please don't use it until it's finished!!!**